NicolajNiels1/gps/README.md

 # GPS
+Welcome to this wiki repository!

-A repository consisting of wiki-articles about GPS and localization technology and methods.
+Here you'll find wiki articles about GPS and localization technology and methods.
-This repo is mainly in Norwegian language 🇳🇴
+**NOTE:** The Wiki is in Norwegian 🇳🇴

 Want to contribute?
 Follow [these guidelines](https://github.com/firstcontributions/first-contributions)